-A study done in China and published in 2009 (Insights into the inhibition of xanthine oxidase by curcumin) states that turmeric has been shown to inhibit chronic inflammation, so it may help gout suffers because it can reduce the activity of xanthine oxidase, the enzyme involved in the production of uric acid.
-The pain caused by gout can be relieved.
+A study done in China and published in 2009 (Insights into the inhibition of xanthine oxidase by curcumin) states that turmeric has been shown to inhibit chronic inflammation, so it may help gout suffers because it may help reduce the activity of xanthine oxidase, the enzyme involved in the production of uric acid.
+The pain caused by gout may be relieved.
 This is the same action that allows allopurinol, Uloric (febuxostat) and similar drugs to lower uric acid.
-Studies examining the role of turmeric in the treatment of gout are lacking but more research has been done with turmeric and rheumatoid arthritis which is a cousin of gout.
+Studies examining the role of turmeric in the treatment of gout are lacking but more research has been done with turmeric and rheumatoid arthritis which is a closely associated with gout.
 This opens the door to more research into commercial products that hopefully will soon be available to gout sufferers.

 How can I consume turmeric?